gitter-badger/MudDesigner/Readme.txt

 * Introduction *
 =======================================================================
 Mud Designer Game Engine
-Version: Alpha 1.3
+Version: Alpha 3.0
 Website: http://MudDesigner.Codeplex.com

-Team:
-Lead Developer: Scionwest
-Networking: u8sand
-Concept Ideas: genericperson

 * About *
 =======================================================================
-The Mud Designer Game Engine is a complete MUD engine developed from scratch using Microsofts C# and .NET Framework 4.0.
+The Mud Designer Game Engine is a complete MUD engine developed from scratch using Microsofts C# and .NET Framework 4.5.
 The project includes several components, including the game engine library itself, a script compiler and a server/client executable.